Dimitrios Skoumpakis

 Dimitrios Skoumpakis (born 18 December 1998) is a Greek water polo player.
 He competed in the 2020 Summer Olympics, where he won a silver medal as a member of the Greek team.

+As a key member of the Greek men's national team, he has contributed to the country's success in major international competitions, helping Greece establish itself among the world's top water polo nations.
+In July 2026, he was the MVP of the 2026 World Cup Final game against Hungary, in which Greece won its first gold medal.